Mary Welsh

-Air Chief Commandant Dame Ruth Mary Eldridge Welsh, DBE, TD (née Dalzell; 2 August 1896 – 25 June 1986), known as Mary Welsh, was second Director of the British Women's Auxiliary Air Force (WAAF), from 1943 to 1946.
+Air Chief Commandant Dame Ruth Mary Eldridge Welsh, DBE, TD (née Dalzell; 2 August 1896 – 25 June 1986) was the second Director of the British Women's Auxiliary Air Force (WAAF), from 1943 to 1946.

 Early life

 Ruth Mary Eldridge Dalzell was born in Claughton, Birkenhead, the daughter of William Robert Dalzell and Ruth Mary Frances Annie Elizabeth Goldsworth Kirkpatrick Dalzell.
 Her father was a doctor.

 Career

 During the First World War, Mary Dalzell went to France as an ambulance driver in the First Aid Nursing Yeomanry, from October 1918 to June 1919.

-As an Air Force wife, she traveled with her husband.
+As an Air Force wife, she travelled with her husband.
 In 1937, she joined the Emergency Service, and in 1938 the Auxiliary Territorial Service (ATS), the women's branch of the British Army.
-In 1939 she was promoted to senior commandant, based in London; she was transferred later that year to the Women's Auxiliary Air Force (WAAF).
-She served as inspector-general from 1942, and succeeded Katherine Jane Trefusis-Forbes to become second Director of the WAAF, from October 1943 to November 1946.
+In 1939 she was promoted to the senior commandant, based in London; she was transferred later that year to the Women's Auxiliary Air Force (WAAF).
+She served as inspector-general from 1942 and succeeded Katherine Jane Trefusis-Forbes to become the second Director of the WAAF, from October 1943 to November 1946.
 In this work, she toured WAAF locations abroad, including Belgium, Italy, and India.